 There comes a time when a magnetic audio tape recording will be rendered un-playable.
 The key is to get the information transferred from the media as soon as possible before any further deterioration can occur.
 Playing an old tape will most likely cause more damage and high frequency loss.
 If you must play your tape to know what's on it, make sure your machine is in good condition and won't damage the tape.
 Like restoring paintings or any other type of old art, retrieving audio from reel-to-reel tape or records can be quite challenging.
 Some tapes and records arrive in bad condition.
 Care must be taken in their handling.
 Special equipment which requires maintenance and calibration is needed to complete the process.
 I receive many reels of ¼" and ½" tape from the 1950's and 60's that have paper leader at the beginning and the end of the reel and at numerous places along the reel.
 These splices dry out and let loose when the tape plays or is fast-wound through.
 These edits always require being redone with fresh splices and new leader-timing tape before the tape can even be played for transfer.
 I have never received a magnetic tape that I could not transfer successfully.
 That includes having 100% success transferring paper based magnetic tapes from the 1940's.
 Wherever possible, tapes will be transferred with every effort made to match the integrity of the original tape, recording and/or mixes.
 All transfers will be made in their original state.
-If required or requested, noise reduction and/or equalization may be used to enhance the reproduction of the recording.
+Many transfer companies transfer at "high speed", which lessens the quality of the transfer.
+All of my transferring is done in real time.
+Noise reduction and/or equalization will only be used to enhance the reproduction of the recording.

 Do you have some digital mixes that need some analog warmth?
 Get your mixes passed through either my Ampex ATR-102 or Ampex 350 tube machine and back to digital files.
 Tranfers made from these machines are absoutely stunning.
 Email me for more information.